 - Only university-provided computers, including mobile computing devices, should be used to access or handle sensitive university information.
 If you must use a personal computer, it is recommended that you use remote desktop to connect to your university-provided computer.

-- Secure your home WiFi router by using a strong, unique password, and enabling WPA2 encryption.
+- Secure your home Wi-Fi router by using a strong, unique password, and make sure encryption is enabled.

-- Boost WiFi security with VPN at home and when traveling; it provides a secure connection to the CU network from any location and may be required to access many CU-specific drives and applications.
-Be sure to connect to the VPN before using unsecured networks or public WiFi.
+- Boost Wi-Fi security with a virtual private network (VPN) at home and when traveling; it provides a secure connection to the CU network from any location and may be required to access many CU-specific drives and applications.
+Be sure to connect to the VPN before using unsecured networks or public Wi-Fi.

 - Do not allow other household members to access your university-provided computer.
 Unauthorized individuals may unknowingly put your computer at risk.
 Always lock your computer when stepping away from it, just as you would in the office.